Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `encryption.keystore.path`

-(_Mandatory if key store is enabled_) The path of the key store file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector`).
+_Mandatory if key store is enabled_.
+The path of the key store file, relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector`).

 Example: